Love Island snub: Preston Councillor Freddie Bailey reveals he turned down a place on the show after show organisers asked him to apply

 In 2017, former Scottish Labour leader, Kezia Dugdale MSP, also went into the Jungle.

-And most recently, in 2018, former Shadow Home Secretary Anne Widecome (now a Brexit Party MEP), joined the Big Brother House for series 21.
+And most recently, in 2018, former Shadow Home Secretary Anne Widdecome (now a Brexit Party MEP), joined the Big Brother House for series 21.

 READ MORE >>> Brand new cabinet role on city council created to drive vision for Preston Model forward